PalmStudio/VPalm_IDE/README.md

 # Run the app
 npm start
 ```
+The installation adds a new folder called `node_modules` into your project.

 ## Build
 If the app is running with no issue, then you can build the electron application: